 You’ll possibly have gathered that as a Baptist Church we have a particular conviction around believer’s baptism, and usually by immersion.
 There is an historical relationship between baptism and church membership in the journey of a new Christian whereby baptism has been seen as a sign of spiritual conversion in the life of a new believer.
 In most instances, those who become members of our church look back to the point at which they confessed their faith in Jesus Christ through the process of believer’s baptism.
 This would be our normal pattern.
 However, in the church of today there are varied teachings and practices as to the nature and timing of baptism.
 While we are clear in what we teach within the context of our church, we also love and respect those who have sincere convictions that vary.
 To this end our Constitution allows for the Elders to use discretion in accepting as members those believers in good standing who have not been baptised by immersion, but who testify to an unequivocal faith in Jesus Christ by other means.
 Current and active faith in God is what we are most looking for, rather than legalism and ceremony.

-As is the case in most churches, our affairs are governed by an agreed upon Constitution (which is enclosed with this leaflet).
+As is the case in most churches, our affairs are governed by an agreed upon Constitution (which is available on request).
 We prefer to think of the Bible as our authority in what we believe and how we conduct ourselves, but our Constitution gives a little more specific definition to how we make decisions.
 Those becoming members of our church are encouraged to read through this document carefully.
-You’ll also note that within the Constitution there is a simple Membership Pledge that defines a member’s commitment . . . for as long as s/he believes that we are a faith community where God would have them.
+You’ll also note that within the Constitution there is a simple Membership Commitment that defines a member’s commitment . . . for as long as s/he believes that we are a faith community where God would have them.

 If you’d like to apply to become a member of our church (. . . and we’d love to have you!), or simply want to discuss more about what it entails, contact one of the Pastors or the Church office (E: firstname.lastname@example.org; Ph: 07 838 0375 ext.
 200), and we’ll get the process under-way.